valentineezeh/Front-End-Ride-My-Way/README.md

 - Authenticated User should be able to get a specific ride
 - Authenticated User should be able to reject or accept a specific ride

+# Current limitations
+- This application is still very much a work in progress, and therefore has the following limitations

+- Users once signed up cannot delete their account
+- Users cannot edit their account
+- All posted ride offers cannot be deleted
+- All sent ride requests cannot be deleted

 ## API Endpoints

 | Endpoint                                         | Functionality                      |